JulianCatnip/the-maze/README.md

 - You can charge energy by collecting blue energy flames.
 - After getting out of the maze, escape through a portal to win the game.
 ## Game features
-- anaglyphic 3D render option in the GameController
+- Anaglyphic 3D render option in the GameController

 ![anaglyphic 3D render option](./readme_src/anaglyphic-option.png)
 ## Technical details